 A child <schedule> resource of the <AE> resource shall indicate the time periods when the application of a node can be accessed.

-NOTE: How the <schedule> resource under <CSEBase> and <remoteCSE> for the same device are used for clarificastion in oneM2M.
+NOTE: How the <schedule> resource under <CSEBase> and <remoteCSE> for the same device are used for clarification in oneM2M.

 In 3GPP, the UE reachability indicates when the UE becomes reachable for sending either SMS or downlink data to the UE.
 In the 3GPP interworking architecture of oneM2M, the UE can host ADN-AE/ASN-CSE/MN-CSE.
 So the resource <schedule> of the CSE/AE should be mapped to UE reachability.